freerainboxbox/JS8File/README.md

 Clone the repo and just run `make` inside the repo directory.
 This will produce `js8file-enc` and `js8file-dec`.

 Both of these programs operate through standard input and output.
-You cannot specify a filename as an argument, instead, use I/O redirection.
+You cannot specify a filename as an argument, instead, use I/O redirection (in line with [Unix philosophy](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html)).

 `js8file-enc`: Given a filename `file.dat`, run `./js8file-enc < file.dat`, and it will output to your terminal screen.
 You can then copy this to the transmit window in JS8call (be sure to include the `FILE:` prefix!)